 Ignore the science, the man is out to get us!

 On March 16 of this year, I wrote:

 I've been doing this blog for over two years and one of the constants has been the Intelligencer's and the News-Register's refusal to acknowledge that President Obama has ever acted for what he believes is the best interest of the country; that, at the least, his actions might be . . .

 A surprise - the Intelligencer prints an AP article on the global warming debate

 On Monday, the Intelligencer acknowledged that there is a debate going on over climate change by printing an edited version of a longer Associated Press analysis.
 For most of the article, the AP . . .

 On Tuesday the Associated Press did a major story on a recent report by NOAA on climate change:

 Earth's fever got worse last year, breaking dozens of climate records, scientists said in a massive report nicknamed the annual physical for the planet.

 Soon after 2015 ended, it was proclaimed the hottest on record .
-The new report shows the . . .
+The new . . .